planetoida90210/gym_app/README.md

 App is created in [REACT JS](https://reactjs.org/) styled with [MATERIALUI](https://mui.com/).

+Search different exercises and find similar variation, You can find exercises by typing equipment like cables, kettles etc. :)

+Remember to keep Your body in good shape !

 It works good on mutlitple devices | phone 📱 tablet | desktop 🖥️